SarthakMakhija/cached/README.md

 //TotalCounters for count-min sketch, it is 10 times the capacity const COUNTERS: TotalCounters = (CAPACITY * 10) as TotalCounters;

 //Each key/value pair takes 40 bytes of memory, so the total cache weight is 40 times the total capacity.
+//WEIGHT determines the total space of the Cache.
 //This parameter will be changed to understand the impact of cache-hit ratio const WEIGHT: Weight = (CAPACITY * 40) as Weight;